khaytsus/aprsobjects/README.md

  * To ensure our module fields matches our program fields, this must match the version in the main program.
 This just indicates the need to ensure any fields you have defined still meet the fields the program needs.

 * $ical = "https://calendar.google.com/calendar/ical/....../basic.ics";
  * iCal url when using iCal as a data source for objects.
-Disables the use of using the @objects array in aprsobjects.pm
+Disables the use of using the @objects array in aprsobjects.pm  If you do not want to use iCal as a source, set this to an empty string or to undef

 * $startinterval = '0:30';
  * How long to delay our initial beacon advertisement, in direwolf format (min:sec).
 In this example, it means Direwolf will wait 30 seconds before it advertises the first object.